 Rely heavily on your audience research and personas for this step, and make sure you don’t get too crazy.
 A creative way to do business can be a great way to connect with your audience for years, but if it gets too gimmicky or complex, it will actually turn your customers off.

 Is there a loyalty program that’s better than Amazon Prime?
 While loyalty programs are nothing new, Amazon Prime (and Prime Now) really take a unique approach to their special offering.
 Not only do Prime Members get special sales, but they also have shipping incentives, such as free two-day shipping.
 Amazon knows that value and convenience are important to their customers, which makes Amazon Prime incredibly successful because it provides a unique business approach that caters to those exact values.

 But exploring new ways of doing business with your current audience isn’t limited to Amazon.
-Boutique retailers like Huckberry, Trunk Club and Dollar Shave Club have all put a new spin on the traditional retail model.
+Boutique retailers like Huckberry, Trunk Club, Costco, and Dollar Shave Club have all put a new spin on the traditional retail model.

 An evergreen marketing strategy is a big lift, but it can be worth it.